 If people didn’t open drip campaigns, automation platforms would cease to be in business.
 While it’s true that most inboxes are pretty busy places, there are a few proven ways to ensure your emails stand out from the pack.
 Tactics like adding a personalised subject line, for example, increases the unique open rate by 29% and adding a video to emails increases CTR by 28%.

 The reality is that there are 11X more brands using automated marketing today than there were in early 2011.
 Automation is not a dirty word, so let’s move away from the idea that it can’t be an effective component of a marketing plan.

 4. Automated Emails Are Impersonal

-Within your email itself, personalized visual elements can grab attention, effectively impart your brand’s unique voice and drive genuine connection.
-Personalized Video, specifically, can create an opportunity for data-driven, visually-rich communication and allows you to easily refresh your campaigns as you collect more customer information or adjust your positioning.
-Plus, Personalized Video has been shown to drive up to a 33% engagement rate with customers.
+Within your email itself, personalised visual elements can grab attention, effectively impart your brand’s unique voice and drive genuine connection.
+Personalised Video, specifically, can create an opportunity for data-driven, visually-rich communication and allows you to easily refresh your campaigns as you collect more customer information or adjust your positioning.
+Plus, Personalised Video has been shown to drive up to a 33% engagement rate with customers.

 5. Ugh, But Drip Campaigns Sound Like So Much Work to Set Up

 Think about it this way.
 You’re already collecting data on your customers and leads, right?
 And (I hope) you plan on having some form of communication with these people, whether it’s part of a drip campaign or not.
 So why not put that data to work and segment your customers and leads so that they’re receiving the most relevant messaging possible?

 78% of marketers say segmentation is the one automation feature they can’t live without.
 Surely it’s for good reason.
 And that reason is because informed communication efforts are effective communication efforts.
 You’re wasting time if you’re doing anything less.